andreasdr/minitscript/documentation/README-FlowControl-Exceptions.md

 # 1. What are exception

-Here exceptions are about 3 things.
-Trying to do some work, that can issue a exception and catching the exception.
+Exceptions are about 3 things.
+Trying to do some work, that can issue a exception, which means a failure in logic, and catching the exception.
 Third is also how to throw exceptions.

-Exception do not need to be catched at the level of the throw statement, it can also be catched a call level higher.
+Exceptions do not need to be catched at the level of the throw statement, it can also be catched a level higher from a calling function.

 ## 1.1.
 Trying and catching